Efficient functional estimation and the super-oracle phenomenon: Introduction

 \section{Introduction}

 This paper concerns the estimation of two-sample density functionals of the form

 where $\mathcal{X} := \{x \in \mathbb{R}^d:f(x) > 0,g(x) > 0\}$, based on independent $d$-dimensional random vectors $X_1,\ldots,X_m,Y_1,\ldots,Y_n$, where $X_1,\ldots,X_m$ have density $f$ and $Y_1,\ldots,Y_n$ have density $g$.
 The interest in the estimation of such functionals arises from many applications: for instance, many divergences such as the Kullback--Leibler divergence, total variation and Hellinger distances (or more generally, all $\varphi$-divergences) are of this form.
 The estimation of such divergences is important for two-sample testing \citep{WornowizkiFried2016}, registration problems in image analysis \citep{HMMG2002} and generative adversarial networks \citep{NCT2016}, to name just a few examples.
-Moreover, functionals such as $\int_{\mathbb{R}^d} fg$ occur naturally in estimating $L_2$-distances between densities \citep{SSP2018}.
 Of course, we can regard the problem of estimation of one-sample density functionals

 which include Shannon and R\'enyi entropies, as a special case.